cherriemm/working/picoCTF.md

 ## HTTP Cookies

-data that a server sends to a user's web browser .
-The browser may store the cookie and send it back to the same server with later requests.
+Cookies are little text-based files that are kept on the user's computer and are accessible only by that user's browser.
+It is possible for a cookie's size to reach a maximum of 4 KB.

-Typically, an HTTP cookie is used to tell if two requests come from the same browser—keeping a user logged in, for example.
 It remembers stateful information for the [stateless](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview#http_is_stateless_but_not_sessionless) HTTP protocol.

-Cookies are mainly used for three purposes:
+**Cookies are mainly used for three purposes:**

 - Session management